-This post (and variations of it) has been appearing on the socials over the last 48 hours or so.
-The idea being that women post "me too" to show that they have been harassed or assaulted, like more or less everyone who potentially presents as or can be perceived as female in any capacity in...
+This post (and variations of it) has been appearing on the social media over the last 48 hours or so.
+The idea being that women post "me too" to show that they have been harassed or assaulted, like more or less everyone who potentially presents as or can be perceived as female in any capacity...
 Continue Reading →

 Radical feminism is not, by definition, transphobic.
 The radicalisation of feminist thought does not require the exclusion or oppression of trans women.
 It does not require the reduction of anyone or their experiences to their genitals.
 Instead, radical feminism is any genre of feminism that interrogates the social system through which we are all oppressed.
 Its opposite is liberal feminism, which seeks to address inequity within existing systems of governance, society and commerce.
 Traditionally, radical feminism is defined in opposition to liberal feminism.
 Liberal feminism is any brand of feminist initiative that seeks to address inequity within existing social, legal and political systems.